moisant

 1909 Fact: Magician Harry Houdini bought a Voisin Biplane in Germany and barnstormed in Australia.

-In 1910, three companies held exhibitions in the United States: the Wright Exhibitions Company, the Curtis Exhibitions, and the Moisant Exhibitions.
-Much has been said about the Curtiss and Wright exhibitions; I will mention the Moisant exhibitions.
+In 1910, three companies held exhibitions in:(these are planes of 1910 that flew into cities to entertain and promote flight and give rides) the United States: the Wright Exhibitions Company, the Curtis Exhibitions, and the Moisant Exhibitions.

 Moisant went South with expedition pilots.
 He formed the Moisant Expedition.

 Moisant visited many southern states and cities.
 They gave thousands of rides.
-He later died in a storm.
+He later died "Or gone west” This was the saying when a pilot died.

 Comments